Can nebular HeII emission be explained by ultra-luminous X-ray sources?: Discussion

-Two recent studies propose that nebular \heii\ emission with the observed intensities could even be achieved with conventional stellar populations, i.e.\ without the need to invoke other sources of higher energy photons.
-For example, \cite{Barrow2019} performed cosmological zoom-in simulations of high-redshift galaxies including SEDs from the Flexible Stellar Population Synthesis code \citep[FSPS][]{Conroy2010} and following the evolution on very short timescales.
-In these simulations they identify several galaxies with \Heii/\hb $\sim 0.001-0.03$, which are found during specific, relatively short time intervals.
-The study of \cite{Barrow2019} argues that gaps of $\geq 15$ Myr in star formation could explain the high intensities of \heii\ without the need for other ionising sources.
-However, in the detailed simulations which reach metallicities of \oh $\la 8.0$, comparable to those observed in the low-$z$ galaxy sample, their models predict lower intensities (\Heii/Hb $\la 0.007$) than the observations.
+However, in the detailed simulations which reach metallicities of \oh $\la 8.0$, comparable to those observed in the low-$z$ galaxy sample, their models predict lower intensities (\Heii/H$\beta$ $\la 0.007$) than the observations.
 Furthermore, the predicted \heii\ phases occur only in sources with low \hb\ equivalent widths (EW(\hb) $\la 10$ \AA), in stark contrast with observations \citep[see e.g.\ the compilation in][]{Schaerer2019,Schaerer2019b}.
 Finally, the simulations predict only very few sources and short phases with nebular \heii, again in contrast with the observations where nebular \heii\ is detected in approximately $\sim 2/3$ of the star-forming galaxy samples at metallicities of $\oh \la 8.3$.
 From this we conclude that their model is not comparable to the observed low-$z$ galaxy sample or that additional high-energy sources are indeed needed.